zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Amina:  Oh, sorry.
 I didn’t know.

 Earl:  Yeah, I’m not the guy’s social secretary.
-Y ou women have to satisfy your own curiosity elsewhere.
+You women have to satisfy your own curiosity elsewhere.

 Amina:  Point taken, but do you know if he’s shown interest in any of the dozen women you’ve talked to?